feiphoon/github-workshop/slides/slides.md

 - **Github:** a web application that allows people to store and collaborate on a project.
 Today we'll learn to use this!

-- **Git:** the underlying magic/the engine under the hood, that manages contribution history and order.
+- **Git:** a version control system; the underlying magic/the engine under the hood, that manages contribution history and order.

 ---
 # Basic Git Concepts